Ultrazone123/WeatherApp/README.md

 The app will be accessible at http://localhost:6908.

-# Setting Up Arduino:
+# Setting Up Arduino and Visual Studio:

 Connect the necessary sensors to your Arduino board and esp32.
-Upload the Arduino code (Arduino_code.ino) to your Arduino board using the Arduino IDE.
+Upload the Arduino code (Arduino_code.ino) to your Esp32 using the Arduino IDE.
-Accessing the Weather Data:

-Ensure that your Arduino board is connected to the app.
-Open the app in your web browser to view real-time weather data.
+In Visual Studio, change the SSID and password as well as the IP address and local host to fit your specifications.
+Make sure you have npm installed as well.
+Afterwards do npm run dev and the URL should come up and you can access your webpage

 # Acknowledgements
 Special thanks to JetScholar for inspiration